negod/JavaEE7-Archetype/README.md

 This project is a good start for a JavaEE7 project it includes the following..

-+ SL4J with Logback - logging is implemented and should place itself under C:\apps\YourApplicationName
++ [SLF4J])(http://www.slf4j.org/) with [Logback](http://logback.qos.ch/) - logging is implemented and should place itself under C:\apps\YourApplicationName
-+ SWAGGER Implemented in the REST Service - When deployed you should get the UI from http://localhost:8080/YourApplicationName/apidocs
++ [SWAGGER](http://swagger.io/) with [swagger-jaxrs-doclet](https://github.com/ryankennedy/swagger-jaxrs-doclet) Implemented in the REST Service - When deployed you should get the UI from http://localhost:8080/YourApplicationName/apidocs
-+ Hibernate 4.3.1 - In the archetype a Javax metamodel of the entities is generated for use with CriteriaBuilder
++ [Hibernate 4.3.1](http://hibernate.org/) - In the archetype a Javax metamodel of the entities is generated for use with CriteriaBuilder
-+ Lombok 1.16.8 - For automatic generation of Getters, Setters, ToString etc with annotations
++ [Lombok 1.16.8](https://projectlombok.org/) - For automatic generation of Getters, Setters, ToString etc with annotations

 ##### Easiest environment to get up and running fast